vsalto/Youtube-Trending-Content-Analysis/README.md

 Using K-means clustering, I identified distinct content trends and engagement patterns.
 The analysis included:

- - Textual Clustering: Videos were grouped based on textual similarities in their titles, descriptions, and tags.
+- Textual Clustering: Videos were grouped based on textual similarities in their titles.
 This clustering was performed monthly to track evolving trends.
-- Behavioral Clustering: Videos were also clustered based on engagement metrics such as views, likes, comments, and shares.
+- Behavioral Clustering: Videos were also clustered based on engagement metrics such as views, likes, comments etc.

 Data-Insights: